Surgery Patient Guide

 Comfort and pain management

-Each person experiences pain in a different way, and we will make every effort to ensure you are comfortable.
-To help us do that, we may ask you to rate your pain on a scale of zero to 10, where zero equals no pain, 1 is minimal pain, and 10 is severe pain.
+Each person experiences pain differently, and we’ll make every effort to ensure you’re comfortable.
+To help us do that, we may ask you to rate your pain on a scale of zero to 10, where zero equals no pain, 1 is minimal pain and 10 is severe pain.
 Be sure to notify the nurse if your procedure site hurts or burns.

 Continuing your care

-Immediately following your surgery, we will continue to monitor your blood pressure, pulse and temperature.
-We will check your dressings and encourage you to drink fluids.
+Immediately following your surgery, we’ll continue to monitor your blood pressure, pulse and temperature.
+We’ll check your dressings and encourage you to drink fluids.
 Coughing and deep breathing are recommended to prevent pneumonia.
 Your doctor will order increasing levels of activity to also help prevent pneumonia, as well as blood clots.

-If you are going home the same day, your nurse will review post procedure instructions with you and your companion.
-It is important that you follow all instructions.
+If you’re going home the same day, your nurse will review post procedure instructions with you and your loved one.
+It’s important that you follow all instructions.
 In addition, you must have a responsible adult present for your instructions, to drive you home and to care for you after your procedure.

-Before you leave, your physician will write your discharge order, and your nurse will give you written instructions for your care at home and for taking any prescribed medications.
-Discharge time is at 11 a.m. or one hour after your doctor writes the order.
-A team member will call for your ride for you once the order is complete and will escort you to your car.
+Before you leave, your doctor will write your discharge order, and your nurse will give you written instructions for your care at home and for taking any prescribed medications.
+Discharge time is approximately one hour after your doctor writes the order.
+A team member will call for your ride once the order is complete and will escort you to your car.

 A representative from the Food and Nutrition Department will visit you each day so that you can make your meal selections.
-However, your medical condition may require that certain meal choices be changed.
-To ensure that you follow your prescribe diet, please obtain your doctor's approval before visitors bring any outside food to you.
+However, your medical condition may require certain meal choices to change.
+To ensure that you follow your prescribed diet, please obtain your doctor's approval before visitors bring any outside food to you.
 Patient meals are served during scheduled times.

 Extra meals for guests can be ordered for an additional charge.
-Let your nurse know in advance if you would like this service.
-Hospital cafeterias are also available for breakfast, lunch and dinner for visitors.
+Let your nurse know in advance if you’d like this service.
+Waves Café is also available for visitors.

-Each of our hospitals has at least one gift shop located in the lobby.
-They offer a variety of candy, games, books, cards, balloons, stuffed animals and more.
-Visit the Mease Countryside and Mease Dunedin Hospital gift shops.
+The gift shop at BayCare Hospital Wesley Chapel is located in the main lobby.
+We offer a variety of candy, games, books, cards, balloons, stuffed animals and more.

-Parking for disabled patients and visitors is available in every lot on the hospital campus.
-People using wheelchairs may use the main and emergency entrances.
+Accessible parking is available in every lot on the hospital campus.
+People using wheelchairs may use the main entrance.